Early support 0-8 years

-A range of services to support families with young Disabled Children, including Portage, Key Works, Contacts and Impact.
+A range of services to support families with young Disabled Children, including Portage, Key Works, Contacts and Team around the Child.

 A home visiting service for pre-school children who have special needs.

 - a structured and flexible approach to learning aimed at the individual needs of the child;